-If there are fuel delivery problems when the engine is running under load (in the air), check to be sure that the reed valve mounting screws are properly torqued down to specs (4-5 Nm).
+For all engines that use the WG-8 carburetor with an internal pulse port (through the reed valve body) e.g. the Top 80: If there are fuel delivery problems when the engine is running under load (in the air), check to be sure that the reed valve mounting screws are properly torqued down to specs (4-5 Nm).
 If the reed valve is loose, the fuel pump will not work properly, if at all.
-This is especially true for the Top 80.

-Another problem, though relatively uncommon, is that the carburetor metering lever height is excessive.
+Another serious problem is that the carburetor metering lever value is excessive.
 Sudden stoppage of the engine when it is at 1/2 or more throttle can be caused by this.
-Go to this link and see step #17 for how to adjust it.
+Go to this link for how to adjust it.
 You will have to remove the metering lever diaphragm cover and diaphragm to do this.

-All engines except the Minari: Remove the air box but not the airbox junction.
+All engines except the Minari: Remove the air box.
 Tilt the engine to the air box side.
 Blow into the priming tube while pushing down on the fuel metering lever (ML) release button on the side of the carburetor.
 (This is how you prime the carburetor.)
 Hold the pressure until fuel runs out of the carburetor.
-If it runs freely out in a small stream you will know that the filters and passageways right up to and including the main jet are mostly clear and working.
+If it runs freely out in a small stream you will know that the filters and passageways right up to the main jet are likely clear and working correctly.
 THIS WILL NOT TEST THE FUEL PUMP!
-(To test the fuel pump see #3 below.)
-You could still have obstructions in the slow and intermediate speed systems.
+You could still have obstructions in the slow and intermediate fuel systems.
 Problems there will cause the engine to idle poorly, if at all.
 Once you release the priming lever and pressure in the fuel tank, fuel should remain in the fuel lines.
 If the fuel runs back into the tank (sudden appearance of air in the lines), there is a problem with the check valves in the fuel pump.
 Your engine will not idle properly and it will be hard to start.
 You will need to rebuild your carburetor if this happens.
-Note: For a thorough test of the fuel system, see #3 below.
+Note: For a thorough test of the fuel system, see fuel pump test on this page.